 Soap Box Derby 20 June 2020

 The Soapbox Derby will return on Saturday 20th June 2020.
-Entries will open in March – please watch this space!
+Entries are now open!

 For more information check here or see the Facebook page @AvonDassettSoapboxDerby.